orxfun/orx-concurrent-iter/README.md

 });
 ```

 This is a simple but a very important optimization technique in performance critical programs where the `process` is considerably small.

-However, notice that we now have to have nested iterators.
-This is the explicit version and gives us the ability to operate on the `chunk` as we need.
-Whenever, we only need to perform on the elements, we can flatten the chunk puller.
+However, notice that we now need to have nested iterators.
+This is the explicit version and gives us the ability to operate on the `chunk` whenever needed.
+When we only need to perform on the elements, we can flatten the chunk puller.
 Similar to the `ItemPuller`, a [`FlattenedChunkPuller`](https://docs.rs/orx-concurrent-iter/latest/orx_concurrent_iter/struct.FlattenedChunkPuller.html) also implements Iterator, and hence, brings benefits of iterator composability to concurrent programs.

-The following **parallel_reduce** implementation adds the iteration-by-chunks optimization to the previous version by using a chunk iterator; while keeping the implementation as simple still fitting to four lines by flattening the chunk iterator to a regular Iterator.
+The following **parallel_reduce** implementation adds the iteration-by-chunks optimization to the previous version; while keeping the implementation as simple, still fitting to four lines by flattening the chunk iterator to a regular Iterator.

 ```rust
 use orx_concurrent_iter::*;